Shadowheg/Adventure_auto_translate/Readme.md

 1. In the working folder, save the required glossary.
 In `config.json`, specify the glossary name in `DeepL_glossary_name`.
 2. Register the glossary in DeepL using `CreateDeepL_Glossary.bat`.
 This will populate the `glossary_id` field.
 3. Specify the path to the JSON file of the adventure you want to translate, it is usually best to store it in the `originals` folder.
+ATTENTION:you need to specify JSON file for FOUNDRY of adventure type.
+This markup is required there.
 4. Run the `DeepLAdvTranslate.bat` script.